klausi3D/klausi3D/README.md

 Hi, I’m @klausi3D
-I love making games and creating tools for creating them current interests:
+I love making games and creating tools for creating them.

+current interests:
 * Achieving painterly/impressionistic real-time-rendering with gaussian splatting
 * creating tools to create content for this type of artstyle